Azure/CloudShell/README.md

    Shell, you can create an issue or submit a Pull Request to request the tool be added.
 Please ensure that the PR actually builds within GitHub Actions.

-The repository does *not* provide an out-of-the-box replacement for the Cloud Shell service.
-In addition to the container image here, Azure Cloud Shell consists of a user interface integrated into the portal, a web service which manages the infrastructure on which the containers run, and some additional code used inside the container to connect the shell process to the user interface via websocket.
+The repository does _not_ provide an out-of-the-box replacement for the Azure Cloud Shell service.
+Azure Cloud Shell provide a user interface integrated into the Azure portal, a web service that manages the infrastructure on which the containers run, and some additional code used inside the container to connect the shell process to the user interface via a websocket.

 ## Running the Cloud Shell image locally